laravel/docs/notifications.md

 To direct Slack notifications to the appropriate Slack team and channel, define a `routeNotificationForSlack` method on your notifiable model.
 This can return one of three values:

 - `null` - which defers routing to the channel configured in the notification itself.
 You may use the `to` method when building your `SlackMessage` to configure the channel within the notification.
-- A string specifying the Slack channel to send the notification to, e.g. `#support-channel`
+- A string specifying the Slack channel to send the notification to, e.g. `#support-channel`.
-- A `SlackRoute` instance, which allows you to specify a dynamic token and channel name, e.g. `SlackRoute::make($this->slack_channel, $this->slack_token)`
+- A `SlackRoute` instance, which allows you to specify a dynamic token and channel name, e.g. `SlackRoute::make($this->slack_channel, $this->slack_token)`.

-For instance, you may want to always route a User's slack notification to `#support-channel`:
+For instance, returning `#support-channel` from the `routeNotificationForSlack` method will send the notification to the `#support-channel` channel in the workspace associated with the Bot User OAuth token located in your application's `services.php` configuration file:

     <?php